A Place for Families

 A Whole Family Approach

-What we know, is that raising children has always required the support of others, kin and kindred, from our extended circles and from our community.
+What we know is that raising children has always required the support of others, kin and kindred, from our extended circles and from our community.
 In fact, some anthropologists believe that grandparents were critical for our survival as a species.
 Their support was integral for family well-being.
-The Harvard Centre on the Developing Child tells us that relationships are essential for healthy development, can lessen the negative impact of trauma and suffering, and provide new ways for the brain to change and grow.
+The Harvard Centre on the Developing Child tells us that relationships are essential for healthy development, can lessen the negative impact of trauma and suffering, and provide new ways for the brain to change, heal and grow.
 Science now confirms what our organization has known for over a hundred years – we are better together & relationships make us stronger.

 Sadly, we know that in today’s day and age, children are more isolated than ever before in human history.
 Due to a number of factors, children spend less time in face-to-face play and conversation, and are more cyber-involved than ever, and families are more and more stretched for time together.
 Finding supportive others can be challenging.

 That’s where we come in.
 Our sole reason for existing is to provide relationships, and to help those relationships be as safe and significant as we know they can be.
 We want children to be supported to reach their potential through having adult partnerships capable of assisting their tremendous capabilities.

 Over time, we’ve acquired the science to know a little better what is happening in the best mentoring relationships and what we’ve found is that parents and guardians play a very important role in the match.
 Not only are you important to your child, and to the mentor, but you are extremely important to us.
 While the mentor is dedicated to supporting your child, our staff are dedicated to supporting you.
 Everyone needs a cheerleader, and parenting is hard work.